Using Reinforcement Learning to Optimize the Global and Local Crossing Number: Discussion

-\paragraph{Limitations.} We trained our models only on two graph classes and cannot infer from the results that our approach generalizes to arbitrary graphs.
-While the running times of our approaches are better than the ones for \textsf{EI} and \textsf{VM}, we still see slower running times than for some existing algorithms resulting in limited scalability for larger graphs.
-We believe that this might be remedied by a more efficient implementation, e.g., completely in C++.
-Finally, in our experiments we restricted ourselves to a single initial layouting method and it remains unclear how strongly the performance depends on the initial layout.
+\subparagraph*{Limitations.} We trained our models only on two graph classes and cannot infer from the results that our approach generalizes to arbitrary graphs.
+Additional training and experimentation on different graph classes might be necessary to establish generalizability.
+While the running times of our approaches are better than the slowest competitors and avoid the timeouts observed for \textsf{EI} and \textsf{VM} on the \BA graphs, they are still slower than the fastest heuristics, resulting in limited scalability for larger graphs.
+We believe this might be remedied by a more efficient implementation, e.g., implemented entirely in C++.
+Finally, in our experiments, we restricted ourselves to a single initial layout method, and it remains unclear how strongly performance depends on it, i.e., can we expect similar performance on structurally very different initial layouts?
+Reducing the local crossing number on the grid is precisely the task in the annual Graph Drawing Contest in 2025 and 2026, but we did not compare against last year's challenge algorithms because their code is not publicly available.